 This large unsuitable activity time (for her) is amplified here in Bukit by the fact that there is no regulation on the number of visits and their duration.
 Worse orangutans in the area are coerced to interact with tourists: They are often lured down from the trees to the trek in promise for food (which our guides did not do).
 A study once recorded a total of 2237 calls from the trails with a mean of 72 ± 79 SD (standard deviation) calls per day and a one-day maximum of 324 [DD14].
 I hope these numbers shock you –because they really should.
 As tourists keep coming (and calling) relentlessly throughout the day, and as she keeps waiting to be provisioned, then her baby is not learning much other than waiting to be provisioned as well.
 In other words, he is not educated by his mother: an education that usually lasts around 8 years for him or her to be fit and survives on his/her own in the forest…

 Pesek is known around and her behavior has been fairly well documented over the years.
-Among scientists she is one of the study cases about the impact of tourism on rehabilitated orangutans.
+Among scientists, she is one of the study cases about the impact of tourism on rehabilitated orangutans.
 Somehow she is the perfect example of all that should not happen including over habituation with dependence on human food, severe behavioral changes, mothering skills issues, etc. Pesek even used to cross the river that borders the national park regularly and enter a nearby restaurant, where staff fed her to entertain the restaurant’s patrons.
 A behavior likely to be a self-propagating cycle of human dependence with her offsprings.

 I have to add that the food that they are fed with is unbalanced.
-Looking for some more references, I stumbled upon a blog asking for donation to get more fruits.
+Looking for some more references, I stumbled upon a blog asking for donations to get more fruits.
 But the fruits that are fed to them with are too sugar-rich, not diverse enough.
 The ‘tourist’ diet when not plainly toxic, can also potentially induce physiological disorders such as pre-diabetic syndrome, affecting their well-being.
 [DD14]

 Pesek must be around 40 or so now.
 So one could say that she has been successful so far as their estimated longevity is about 50 years.
-However we can’t say the same for her little ones.
+However, we can’t say the same for her little ones.
 There is indeed a very high infant mortality with these Bukit semi wild mothers (compared to their wild siblings).
 If you were not aware of it, I hope it’s becoming clearer to you what could be the reasons for this.
-In any case I’ll talk about it in further details with Borjong.
+In any case, I’ll talk about it in further details with Borjong.